-From living in New York, L.A. and Tokyo shooting youth culture, to years spent documenting Lebanon’s refugee camps, award-winning filmmaker and photographer Marco Bollinger holds to his belief of living the story in order to explore the grey area that makes up real human lives.
+From living in New York, L.A. and Tokyo shooting youth culture, to years spent documenting Lebanon’s refugee camps, Marco holds to his belief of living the story in order to explore the grey area that makes up real human lives.
 After making his award-winning documentary “2.5%” on the impacts of tourism, Marco launched Lokal, a social enterprise that connects travelers to experiences run by local communities in order to address social justice in tourism.
 Marco is currently in development of “heroes” documentary series for broadcast.

 As a Peruvian-American artist Marco has lived between worlds, the commercial and the documentary, the multiracial American melting pot of his hometown Los Angeles, and Peru where he often feels most at home.
 Marco currently splits his time between L.A., Latin America, and Beirut.